scottidler/.../README.md

 ```
 ### example 2
-Any option like github below, can be given patterns to match against.
+Any option like `--apt` below, can be given patterns to match against.
 In this case `lib` matches against several packages.
 ```
 $> ./manifest.py --apt lib
 #!/bin/bash